 Conducting a rigorous self-examination to help determine my own readiness for dating.

 Let’s talk about joy for a second.
 How do you recognize it?
-When you see a joyful person do you gravitate towards them?
-Certainly we can spot the absence of joy a mile away.
-Steer clear of the hottie in the black dress with the angry eyes and enhanced frown.
+When you see a joyful person do you gravitate toward them?
+Certainly, we can spot the absence of joy a mile away.
+Steer clear of the hottie in the black dress with angry eyes and enhanced frown.
 She’s packing heat of a variety we’re much too familiar with from our 11 years of marriage, six of them happy.

 As a divorced adult, we have been freed of all (most) of those constraints.
 Now, instead of suffering through the bad times, we can just move on.
 When a few too many red flags come up early in a relationship, it’s OK, at this stage in our lives to just say, “Later.
 And good luck.”

 When you are still reeling from the collapse of your marriage, you might be ready for some free love, but the completion of the work needed to actually enjoy it is still a few months or years down the road.

 The closer we get to our own innate joy (even when alone) the more we are able to recognize the same joy in others.
 And it’s a process—we don’t emerge from divorce happy and hopeful.
 We might think we are, we might hit the ground (dating sites) running, for example, but most likely the divorce process, the recovery from divorce, will take a number of years.
 I’m sorry to break that news to you if you’re just emerging from an unhappy marriage, but relationships, even starting out, take work.
 And when you are still reeling from the collapse of your marriage, you might be ready for some free love, but the completion of the work needed to actually enjoy it is still a few months or years down the road.